 - AUDIOVISUAL MEDIA SERVICES (AVMS) DIRECTIVE.
 EBU will work actively to ensure that the Council adopts the joint agreement with the industry.
 Once adopted, we will support our national members to secure a meaningful transposition into national law.

-- ACCESSIBILITOF LIFTS.
+- ACCESSIBILITY OF LIFTS.
 Together with ANEC, EBU will lobby for (sufficient) accessibility requirements by means of including the Design for All approach to be included in the basic lift standard EN 81-20.
+See our accessible lifts campaign page for more information.

 Analytical work will be pursued in 2018 through the following activities:

-- EBU will deliver an analytical report on the implementation of UNCRPD article 26 “Habilitation and rehabilitation”.
+- EBU delivered an analytical report on the implementation of UNCRPD article 26 “Habilitation and rehabilitation” in .docx and pdf formats.

-- EBU will also update data on UNCRPD article 21 “Freedom of expression and access to information” with a view to producing a new report in 2019.
+- EBU is also updating data on UNCRPD article 21 “Freedom of expression and access to information” with a view to producing a new report in 2019.

 - EBU will collect and publish best practices in the area of accessibility.
 The 2018 publication will focus on employment and will be translated into French, German, Italian and Spanish.